How to Make Your Own Bouncy Balls at Home

 - Use your hands to form the mixture into a ball.
 If the ball is still too slimy from glue, dip it into the borax mixture to make the ball firmer.

-The Science Behind the Bouncy Balls
+The Science Behind the Bouncy Ball Project

 When the glue and borax mix together a chemical reaction occurs.
 The reaction causes polymers to form.
-Polymers are a long chains of repeating molecules.
+Polymers are long chains of repeating molecules.

 We can find examples of polymers all around us!
 They occur both naturally, like in rubber, as well as artificially, like in plastics.